 This movie gets a lot of flack from hockey fans.
-But I mean who actually takes cues about a sport based solely on the series of kids movies.
-These movies came out at the height of the underdog movies (Sandlot, The Little Giants, The Rookie etc etc.) The flack usually comes in the form of people saying “You can tell a fake hockey fan because their favorite hockey movie is the mighty ducks..”
+But I mean who actually takes cues about a sport based solely on the series of kid’s movies.
+These movies came out at the height of the underdog movies (Sandlot, The Little Giants, Rookie of the Year, etc.) The flack usually comes in the form of people saying “You can tell a fake hockey fan because their favorite hockey movie is the mighty ducks..”
 People are dumb.
 People like a lot of things from their childhood for various reasons.
 I enjoyed these movies because there was representation for me.
 (Black people and girls.)
 I had also wanted to be part of a team… but hadn’t really gotten a chance to do so.
-These movies peaked my interests in hockey… but you know… elitist in and that.
+These movies piqued my interest in hockey… but you know… elitist and all that.

 Lets first get into that cast of the first movie: